BingranLIU/BrandonLIU/_pages/about.md

   - /about/
   - /about.html
 ---

-Mr. Liu Bingran is currently employed as an AI Engineer at Z.ai([Z.ai](https://z.ai)), where his primary responsibilities encompass the global deployment and implementation of the Tsinghua GLM large language model framework.
-His work focuses on the practical application and operational deployment of large language models in various contexts.
+Currently serving as an AI Engineer at Z.ai([Z.ai](https://z.ai)), I lead the global deployment and implementation of the Tsinghua GLM large language model framework, focusing on practical applications and operational execution across diverse environments.

-Mr. Liu obtained his Bachelor's degree in Information Management and Information Systems from the Harbin Institute of Technology.
-He is presently pursuing a Master's degree in Financial Big Data through a collaborative program between the School of Economics and Management at Tsinghua University and the Shenzhen International Graduate School.
-He has been selected for the Erasmus Mundus Joint Master Degree Programme and has received a potential scholarship(Erasmus+).
+My academic background includes a Bachelor’s degree in Information Management and Information Systems from Harbin Institute of Technology.
+I am currently pursuing a Master’s in Financial Big Data through a joint program between Tsinghua University’s School of Economics and Management and the Shenzhen International Graduate School.
+I have been selected for the Erasmus Mundus Joint Master Degree Programme with an Erasmus+ scholarship.

-Prior to his current position, Mr. Liu served as an Algorithm Engineer at a Fortune Global 500 corporation.
-His technical expertise encompasses the application of large-scale models in edge computing environments, real-time communication protocols for multimodal models, multi-agent system architecture, and intelligent marketing solutions.
-He has been a key contributor to significant projects, including the Samsung Bixby AI initiative and the National Sovereignty Large Model.
+Professionally, I previously worked as an Algorithm Engineer at a Fortune Global 500 company, where I specialized in data mining and machine learning algorithm engineering.
+This experience, followed by my role at a large model company, has honed my expertise in deploying large-scale models for edge computing, developing real-time communication protocols for multimodal systems, designing multi-agent architectures, and creating intelligent marketing solutions.
+I have contributed significantly to key projects including the Samsung Bixby AI initiative and the National Sovereignty Large Model.

 Research Interests:
 ------